-Maria is a woman with disabilities.
+Maria is a disabled woman.
 Her partner refuses to allow her to see the specialist nurse for her condition or to have handrails installed in their home.
 He stops Maria from using a walking stick, and when Maria tries to walk without it, he mocks her walking and tells her to stand up straight, knowing she will fall and hurt herself.
 Her partner has pushed and shoved Maria but never hit her.
-The falls Maria has had over many years were put down as 'accidents' due to her impairment.
+The falls Maria has had over many years were put down to 'accidents' due to her impairment.
 Maria's partner controls her money, and Maria cannot leave the house without her partner's help, as accessibility in their community is poor.

-- Gender-based violence is violence that targets people on the basis of their gender.
+- Gender-based violence (GBV) is violence that targets people on the basis of their gender.
 It is rooted in gender inequality, the abuse of power, and harmful norms. - It can affect anyone, including people with disabilities. - We can work to stop gender-based violence by learning to identify it in all its forms.
-This includes recognizing that GBV happens to people with disabilities.
 Naming it as a wrong action can be the first step in efforts to prevent or respond appropriately to the problem.

 - Gender-based violence can take several forms such as physical, emotional, sexual, and economic forms.
-It can take place in private, in public, online, or at work. - Perpetrators can be intimate partners but also strangers, caretakers, family members, support staff, and health workers. - The term gender-based violence is also used to describe any form of gendered violence, including violence against men or gender minorities, when the violence is driven by gender roles and stereotypes.
+It can take place in private, in public, online, or at work. - Perpetrators can be intimate partners as well as strangers, caretakers, family members, support staff, and health workers. - The term gender-based violence is also used to describe any form of gendered violence, including violence against men or gender-diverse people when the violence is driven by gender roles and stereotypes.

-GENDER-BASED VIOLENCE AND DISABILITY: DEEPENING OUR UNDERSTANDING AND ACCESS TO SERVICES
+GBV AND DISABILITY: DEEPENING OUR UNDERSTANDING AND ACCESS TO SERVICES